-Template The cover sheet Short CV form page found on p.
-2 of the Provost's narrative template The candidate's descriptions of teaching, scholarship, and service (Please note that Sections III, V, and VII of the narrative template need to be completed even if the candidate chooses to submit an integrated self-assessment narrative.
-In these sections, be careful to note which materials are under review, in press, and published.)
-The department committee's evaluations of teaching, scholarship, and service The recommendation, numerical vote, and signatures of the committee members only The Chair's recommendation when you solicit letters from external reviewers, collaborators, and professional colleagues on or off campus, these letters must be signed. (electronic or otherwise) Electronic copies of confidential letters should be included with your Sharepoint Case appendix.
+Template The narrative section must include: ☐ The cover sheet ☐ Short CV form page found on p.
+2 of the Provost's narrative template ☐ The candidate's descriptions of teaching, scholarship, and service (Please note that Sections III, V, and VII of the narrative template need to be completed even if the candidate chooses to submit an integrated self-assessment narrative.
+In these sections, be careful to note which materials are under review, in press, and published.) ☐ The department committee's evaluations of teaching, scholarship, and service ☐ The recommendation, numerical vote, and signatures of the committee members only ☐ The Chair's recommendation Confidential letters. ☐ When you solicit letters from external reviewers, collaborators, and professional colleagues on or off campus, these letters must be signed. (electronic or otherwise) ☐ Electronic copies of confidential letters should be included with your Sharepoint Case appendix.
 Note that confidential letters can be considered "Sensitive" rather than "Restricted" according to the USNH Data Classification Policy, a crucial distinction with respect to electronic handling.
 COLA requires the same safeguards used in the USNH General Counsel's Office: confidential letters must only be uploaded to OneDrive, with access limited to those provided the necessary permission and with a special upload link (Request for files is the term in OneDrive) for this purpose.
-When soliciting letters from reviewers and colleagues, we recommend informing them about these safeguards.
-The name, signature, and email address (if electronic) of any individual contributing a letter (solicited or unsolicited) must be on the letter when placed into the case and before being reviewed by the department and College.
-Please ensure that students, in particular, are aware that their name will be known by the individuals reviewing the case
+When soliciting letters from reviewers and colleagues, we recommend informing them about these safeguards. \Box The name, signature, and email address (if electronic) of any individual contribut ng a letter (solicited or unsolicited) must be on the letter when placed into the case a nd before being reviewed by the department and College.
+Please ensure that students, in particular, are aware that their name will be known by the individuals reviewing the ca ıse